 Organizations may choose to start at either the top, the device level, or the bottom, the pool level, when it comes to capacity management planning.
 For companies starting at the top, the first question they might ask is, do I have enough capacity for all backups?
 They might have three devices for backup, and they notice that one device is out, so they start looking to upgrade that device.
 While that device may need to be upgraded, could data at another level provide additional information?

-Without diving deeper and looking at the pool level, the company would think that the array looked fine, and they wouldn’t know that performance could be better.
 No one is tracking at the pool level manually, but without monitoring at this level, IT leaders are leaving themselves open to problems.
 That’s why VSI helps IT leaders with a tool to do this for you.

 The details that appear as a result of doing multi-dimensional capacity planning can offer further insight to IT leaders, helping them avoid surprise purchases, plan accordingly, and get the right storage in the right place at the right time for the right price.